HYFR/Python-Blackjack/README.md

 Roadblocks:
--	I created my game using the blackjack table background, but I do not know how to make the game work without it.
+-	I created my game using the blackjack table background image, but I do not know how to make the game work without it.
+I cannot use the background image because I do not have permission from its owners.
 The game background defaults to all black but the background does not blit anymore.
 The game still works, but whenever I click 'hit' or 'stay' the text overlaps, creating a messy-looking game.